agarsev/grafeno/README.md

 =======

 Python library for concept graph extraction from text, operation, and linearization.
-An integrated REST server is provided.
+An integrated web service is provided.

 This library is still a work in progress, but it has shown to be already useful for a number of applications, for example extractive text summarization.

-REST Server
+Web Service
 -----------
-Run the `server.py` script to get a REST json server which exposes most of the pipeline functionality.
+Run the `server.py` script to get a json web service which exposes most of the pipeline functionality.

 Use `-h` to get the list of options available.